Decoding UTF-8 in Haskell

 Text

-This benchmark, implemented in bench-text.hs
+This benchmark, implemented in bench-text.hs,

-reads the file as lazy Text
+reads the file as lazy Text, splits the contents into

-lines, converts each line to strict Text
+lines, converts each line to strict Text, and processes the

 lines.